cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 ### Church (E5)

 ### Cemetery (E6)
 > A fence of wrought iron with a rusty gate encloses a rectangular plot of land behind the dilapidated church.
-Tightly packed gravestones shrouded by fog bear the names of sould long passed.
+Tightly packed gravestones shrouded by fog bear the names of souls long passed.
 All seems quiet.

 ## Events (p 48)
 ### Dream Pies ([source](https://www.reddit.com/r/CurseofStrahd/comments/8xu9lo/fleshing_out_curse_of_strahd_the_village_of/))